olcf-tutorials/local_mpi_to_gpu/README.md

     cudaGetDevice(&device);
 ```

-And, finally, we print out the global ID, node-local ID, hardware thread ID, GPU ID, and node hostname  associated with each MPI rank, and close the MPI context.
+And, finally, we print out the global ID, node-local ID, hardware thread ID, GPU ID (as seen by the CUDA runtime), and node hostname  associated with each MPI rank, and close the MPI context.

 ```c
     /* -------------------------------------------------------------------------------------------